 Ms. Wheeler joined the Commission in 1988, and before that she served for three years as Law Clerk to the Honorable Thomas Tang of the Ninth Circuit Court of Appeals.
 She graduated from the University of Montana School of Law, with high honors, and is a charter-invited member of the Edward Coke Appellate Inn of Court, the only inn comprised exclusively of appellate practitioners.
 Before attending law school, Ms. Wheeler taught English for 8 years at the Universities of Montana and Missouri, and Humanities and Women’s Studies for two years at the University of Montana.
 She earned her A.B. and M.A. degrees in English with Honors from the University of Missouri, and completed all course work toward a Ph.D. in American Intellectual History at the University of Montana before attending law school.

 In 2019, Ms. Wheeler was inducted into The College of Labor and Employment Lawyers, a professional non-profit association that honors the nation’s leading employment attorneys, and promotes achievement and excellence in the field of labor and employment law.
-In 2020, Ms. Wheeler was recognized by Best Lawyers in America for her work in the areas of employment and civil rights law, and Super Lawyers named Ms. Wheeler a top attorney in Washington, D.C. in 2020 and 2021.
+Since 2020, Ms. Wheeler has been recognized by Best Lawyers in America for her work in the areas of employment and civil rights law, and Super Lawyers named Ms. Wheeler a top attorney in Washington, D.C. in 2020 and 2021.